PERC is proud to be the organizing body for the Pennsylvania

 Approximately one hundred students from across Pennsylvania met at Bucknell University on March 27th to share their research and network with each other at PERC's second Student Sustainability Symposium.
 The students voiced enthusiasm for the chance to connect with others on on campuses with the same interest.
 Here's a five minute video with quick clips from throughout the day.

-Pictures from the event are already on the student-run PERColator on Facebook.
-Coming soon:more specifics about the Symposium.
+Pictures from the event are on the student-run PERColator page on Facebook.

 Teaching About Climate Change conference a success!